-- " Must meet the age requirement - " Scouts must be strong swimmers with prerequisites of Swimming MB and Lifesaving MB - " Will require some online classwork starting in June - " Medical clearance will be required Scouts must provide a completed copy of the medical form provided by Skin Diver's Paradise.
-Can be downloaded from www.camphinds.org
+- " Must meet the age requirement - " Scouts must be strong swimmers with prerequisites of Swimming MB and Lifesaving MB - " Will require completed online class work prior to arrival date. - " Medical clearance will be required Scouts must provide a completed copy of the NAUI Medical form, available from Skindivers Paradise or it can be downloaded at camphinds.org/downloads/NAUIMedical99-00.pdf.
+Those with medical concerns can have your questions answer via NAUI's affiliation with DAN (Divers Alert Network)

 How to Register: Registration will be done online.
-Please be advised that space is very limited due to instructor ratios.
-Homework will be required and there will be a certification test administered to receive the NAUI credentials.
+Please be advised that space is limited due to instructor ratios.
+Homework is required and there will be a certification test administered to receive the NAUI credentials.

-\Students wanting to purchase their own personal equipment (snorkel mask & fins) can do so at a discounted rate through Skin Diver's Paradise.
+\Students wanting to purchase their own personal equipment (snorkel, mask, boots & fins) can do so at a special discounted rate through Skindivers Paradise. www.skindiversparadise.com or 1-800-427-3483